Use data to counter fraud

 - for assurance or compliance activities, such as by reviewing anomalies in the application, or post application behaviour

 - sharing it with other entities to find fraud across government programs or improve intelligence and suitability assessments.

 The Centre's Fraud Data Analytics Leading Practice Guide provides a framework and principles for implementing leading practice fraud data analytics.
 This includes:

-Fraud Data Analytics enables more than just better fraud detection.
-It also enables:
+Fraud Data Analytics enables more than just better fraud detection and allows for:

-To complement the Fraud Data Analytics Leading Practice Guide, the Centre has also developed a Fraud Data Analytics Catalogue of Techniques.
-It provides helpful direction on the types of analytics techniques to explore, and some examples of when and how to deploy them.
+To complement the Fraud Data Analytics Leading Practice Guide, the Centre has developed a Fraud Data Analytics Catalogue of Techniques.
+The catalogue provides direction on the types of analytics techniques that are useful to explore and examples of when and how to deploy them.